starflighter/own_scripts/README.md

 # own_scripts
-my own scripts.
-No guarantee that this will work ;-)
+my script collection.
+No guarantee that this will work ;-) Not all of them are made by myself, I hope that all other authors in the scripts are named..